quixio/quix-docs/docs/platform/what-is-quix.md

 ## Quix Streams

-Python is the dominant language for data science and machine learning, but it needs to be interfaced carefully with streaming technologies, such as [Kafka](../client-library/kafka.md), which are predominantly written in Java and Scala.
+Python is the dominant language for data science, data engineering, and machine learning, but it needs to be interfaced carefully with streaming technologies, such as [Kafka](../client-library/kafka.md), which are predominantly written in Java and Scala.

 [Quix Streams](../client-library-intro.md) provides Python and C# developers with a client library that abstracts the complexities of building streaming applications.